ds2-lab/LambdaFS-Benchmarking/README.md

 # Micro-Benchmarking & Real-World Workload Driver for λFS and HopsFS

-_This is in no way affiliated with HopsFS._

 ![Logo](https://github.com/ds2-lab/ds2-lab.github.io/blob/master/docs/images/lfs_logo.png)

 This utility is designed to simplify the testing, debugging, and benchmarking process for λFS and HopsFS.

+The official repository for λFS (as well as the fork of HopsFS that is compatible with this software) can be found [here](https://github.com/ds2-lab/LambdaFS).

-This software is written in Java and built/compiled with Maven.
+_This software is in no way affiliated with HopsFS or its developers._

 # Build